fossasia/visdom/README.md

 - `opts.colormap`: colormap (`string`; default = `'Viridis'`)
 - `opts.legend`  : `table` containing legend names
+- `opts.layoutopts`  : `dict` of any additional options that plot.ly accepts for a layout

 #### vis.heatmap
 This function draws a heatmap.
 It takes as input an `NxM` tensor `X` that